dropbox/hermes/README.md

 ## Paging ##

-In conjuction with limits, a particular page of data can be requested with the page parameter.
+In conjuction with limits, a particular offset of data can be requested with the offset parameter.

 ```
-/api/v1/host/[hostname]/events/?limit=20&page=2
+/api/v1/host/[hostname]/events/?limit=20&offset=40
 ```

 ## Expansion ##